Red Sonja (2025 film)

 Red Sonja is a 2025 American sword and sorcery film directed by M. J. Bassett and written by Tasha Huo, based on the character by Robert E. Howard as adapted by Roy Thomas.
 The film stars Matilda Lutz as Red Sonja, alongside Wallis Day, Robert Sheehan, Michael Bisping, Martyn Ford, Eliza Matengu, Rhona Mitra, and Veronica Ferres.
 The film follows the adventures of the nomad barbarian Sonja, who unites a group of unlikely warriors to face off against Dragan and his deadly consort Annisia.
 Red Sonja premiered in Russia on July 31, 2025, and received a limited theatrical release in the United States on August 13 by Samuel Goldwyn Films.
 The film received generally mixed reviews from critics.

 Plot

-A young Red Sonja's homeland, Hyrkania, is invaded by barbarians, slaughtering most of her people and forcing her to flee into the vast woods nearby.
+Young Red Sonja's homeland, Hyrkania, is invaded by barbarians, who slaughter most of her people and force her to flee into the vast woods nearby.
 Separated from her tribe, she searches for other Hyrkanians while worshipping the forest goddess Ashera.

 Years later, mercenaries enter the forest, hunting animals for their horns, and Sonja tracks them.
 She learns they collect exotic creatures for gladiator games honoring Emperor Dragan.
 When Dragan visits to inspect the animals, Sonja attacks the hunters as punishment for cruelty.
 She is discovered by Dragan's men and knocked out by Karlak, the general.
 Dragan orders Sonja to be taken to the capital to fight in the games.

 Dragan owns half of a Hyrkanian book that grants him ancient scientific knowledge, enabling him to energize the capital with arcane power.
 He seeks the other half to unlock its secrets and expand his control.
 He believes Sonja's map of the uncharted forest will guide him to the exiled Hyrkanian refugees who have the missing text.

 Sonja joins slaves fighting a cyclops controlled by one of Dragan's devices.
 She rips off the device and convinces the creature that Dragan is the enemy.
 The cyclops attacks, injuring Dragan.
 Sonja then destroys Dragan's energy device before fleeing.

-Sonja and the slave fighters escape to the mountains, pursued by Dragan's soldiers and Annisia, a deadly warrior who suffers from schizophrenia.
+Sonja and the slave fighters escape to the mountains, pursued by Dragan's soldiers and Annisia, a deadly warrior who has schizophrenia.
 Dragan promises Annisia he will marry her if she brings him Sonja's head.
 Sonja tries to distance herself from her allies so Dragan will target her alone, but they insist on staying together.
 They plan to attack the town supplying Dragan with creatures to draw him out.
 While preparing, the missing Hyrkanians find Sonja and reveal they have the second half of the holy book Dragan seeks.